-Companies change as do their audiences.
-With this in mind, take the time to examine your social media feeds with a fine-tooth comb and evaluate their relevance.
+Companies change, as do their audiences.
+With this in mind, take the time to examine your social media feeds and evaluate their relevance.

 Are the brands or individuals you are connected with active?
 Are they sharing content?
-Is what they are sharing relevant to your industry or target buyer persona?
+Is what they’re sharing relevant to your industry or target buyer persona?
 Does your buyer persona still care what they have to say?

-If the answer to any these questions is no, you should consider unfollowing them.
+If the answer to any of these questions is no, you should consider unfollowing them.

 Brands or people who are not active or are irrelevant to your industry or persona just end up being noise on your newsfeed.
 Clean them out to make room for connections that will offer truly valuable content and engagement opportunities for achieving your marketing goals.